-Specifically, the Obama administration interpreted the prohibition on discrimination "on the basis of sex" in "any education program or activity receiving Federal financial assistance" under Title IX61 to "encompass discrimination based on a student's gender identity, including discrimination based on a student's gender status."62 This finding had implications for a number of school-related policies.
-In addition to ensuring trans students' equal access to bathroom facilities consistent with their gender identities, the agencies advised schools that they had a responsibility to "provide a safe and nondiscriminatory environment for all students, including transgender students";63 to treat students consistent with their gender identities regardless of whether they have been able to obtain identification documents reflecting their gender identities;64 and to permit trans students to participate in sexsegregated activities and to access facilities consistent with their gender identities.65
+based on a student's transgender status."
+This finding had implications for a number of school-related policies.
+In addition to ensuring trans students' equal access to bathroom facilities consistent with their gender identities, the agencies advised schools that they had a responsibility to "provide a safe and nondiscriminatory environment for all students, including transgender students"; to treat students consistent with their gender identities regardless of whether they have been able to obtain identification documents reflecting their gender identities; and to permit trans students to participate in sexsegregated activities and to access facilities consistent with their gender identities.

-The Obama administration's broad interpretation of Title IX's prohibition on sex discrimination is consistent with the interpretation of statutory terms like "sex" and "gender" by previous federal courts.66 It is also consistent with the interpretation of other federal agencies during that administration.67
+The Obama administration's broad interpretation of Title IX's prohibition on sex discrimination is consistent with the interpretation of statutory terms like "sex" and "gender" by previous federal courts.
+It is also consistent with the interpretation of other federal agencies during that administration.